Time to stop pruning oak trees

 The Iowa Department of Natural Resources (DNR) suggests finishing pruning oak trees by the end of the second week in March to prevent the spread of oak wilt.

-“The best way to prevent the spread of oak wilt is to not prune any oak tree between the start of November and the end of March,” said Tivon Feeley, forest health program leader with the Iowa DNR.
+“The best way to prevent the spread of oak wilt is to prune oak trees from November until mid-March,” said Tivon Feeley, forest health program leader with the Iowa DNR.
 “However, the warm weather conditions indicate that spring might be a bit early this year and for that reason, we recommend finishing your oak pruning by the end of the second week in March.”

 Oak wilt, caused by a fungus, has been present in Iowa for many years.
 Iowa’s red, black, and pin oak are more susceptible to oak wilt, but it can also infect white and bur oak.
 Black, pin, or red oak usually die within the same summer they are infected.
 White oak and bur oak can often take a number of years before they succumb to this disease.